DNAdamageinPD/Natureageing/README.md

-# # Gene Length Analysis in Parkinson's Disease by Severity
+# # Transcriptomic and Gene Length Analysis in Parkinson's Disease by Severity

-This repository contains R scripts for analyzing gene length distributions in differential expression studies related to Parkinson's Disease (PD).
+This repository contains R scripts for RNA-seq and gene length analysis in differential expression studies related to Parkinson's Disease (PD).

 ## Description

-This R script performs comparative analysis of gene lengths in Parkinson's disease patients classified by disease severity (mild vs severe) and timepoint (baseline vs V08), including:
+This R script performs comparative analysis of gene lengths in Parkinson's disease patients, classified by disease severity (mild vs severe) and timepoint (baseline vs V08), including:

 1. Reading and processing gene length information from Excel files
 2. Analyzing differential expression results from DESeq2 outputs.